Placement Testing

 Math Placement Test

 The Math Placement Test helps determine which math course you should take first at UMBC.
 (Your mathematics placement also affects which science courses you can take at UMBC.)
 The Math Placement Test is administered through a system called ALEKS and uses the ALEKS Placement, Preparation and Learning (ALEKS PPL) Assessment.
+Testing is available 24 hours a day, and students can take the test whenever they choose on their own computer.
+Students need instructions to access the test.
 All students are required to take the Math Placement Test unless they have any course credit or exam scores that would exempt them from testing.
 (See FAQ “Can I skip the Math Placement Test?”)

 The ALEKS PPL Math Placement Test covers topics in numerical operations, algebraic operations, geometry, and trigonometry.
 It is a 30-question adaptive test designed to accurately assess your current mathematics knowledge and to determine which mathematics course should be your first at UMBC.
 You will have 2 hours and 30 minutes to complete the ALEKS PPL Math Placement Test.
 Calculators and outside resources are not allowed on the exam.
 After you complete the test, you will see your score and Math Placement within 48 business hours.